qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 Add another remote repository
 -----------------------------

-To avoid problems in the futur, add a new remote repository in your local repository.
+To be able to follow the work in the main project, add a new remote repository in your local repository.
 This new remote repository is the QGIS-Documentation repository from QGIS project:

 ::

-  git remote add upstream git@github.com:qgis/QGIS-Documentation.git git remote -v origin  git@github.com:yjacolin/QGIS-Documentation.git (fetch) origin  git@github.com:yjacolin/QGIS-Documentation.git (push) upstream        git@github.com:qgis/QGIS-Documentation.git (fetch)
+  $ git remote add upstream git@github.com:qgis/QGIS-Documentation.git
+  $ git remote -v
+  origin  git@github.com:yjacolin/QGIS-Documentation.git (fetch)
+  origin  git@github.com:yjacolin/QGIS-Documentation.git (push)
+  upstream        git@github.com:qgis/QGIS-Documentation.git (fetch)